cdf1982/cdf1982.github.io/glancecam/faqs.md

 ---

-#### Does GlanceCam run natively on Apple Silicon?
+#### Does GlanceCam run natively on Apple silicon?
 > Yes, and it's amazing!
-> Honestly, getting GlanceCam to work natively on M1 and newer Apple CPUs involved years (yes, years) of work and frustrations, but starting with version 3.5, GlanceCam is perfectly at home both on Apple Silicon and Intel.
+> Honestly, getting GlanceCam to work natively on M1 and newer Apple SoCs involved years (yes, years) of work and frustrations, but starting with [version 3.5](https://cdf1982.com/glancecam/glancecam-release-notes#3_5), GlanceCam is perfectly at home both on Apple silicon – where CPU and RAM usage are significantly reduced – and Intel.
 <a name="price"></a>

 ---